What is Phenytoin?

 For people with Kidney Problems

-If the patients are having some serious kidney diseases then the dosage needs to be adjusted accordingly.
+If the patients are having some serious kidney diseases, then the dosage needs to be adjusted accordingly.

 For people with Thyroid Disease

 The drug will affect thyroid hormone levels.
-Talk with your doctor about the thyroid problems before taking the drug.
+Talk with your doctor about thyroid problems before taking the drug.

-Direct contact with heat, air and light may damage your medicines.
+Direct contact with heat, air, and light may damage your medicines.
 The exposure of medicine may cause some harmful effects.
 The medicine must be kept in a safe place and out of children’s reach.

 Mainly the drug should be kept at room temperature between 68ºF and 77ºF (20ºC and 25ºC).